National Cancer Institute

 - Socioeconomic status.
-Socioeconomic status is the social standing or class of someone that is measured by a person’s education, income, and job.
+Socioeconomic status is the social standing of someone that is measured by a person’s education, income, and job.
 People with a lower socioeconomic status may have less access to resources and financial help.
 Lower incomes and limited financial options may cause patients to make treatment-related choices that are not the same as their doctor prescribed.

 - Employment.
 Caregivers may need to make changes in the hours they work at their job, make changes in their duties, or take paid or unpaid time off.
 Work progress may suffer when a caregiver is not focused and can lead to anxiety and depression.
 Women who have a job are more likely to feel burdened.

 - Role strain.
 Other roles a caregiver may have include spouse, parent, child, friend, employee, or student.
 Role strain happens when the rights, duties, and behaviors of one role conflict with a different role.
 When caregivers perform more than one role, they may become stressed.
 However, many roles do not always lead to stress.
 For example, when a caregiver goes to work, they may benefit from the support of their employer and coworkers, and from the time away from caregiving.